 Our multidisciplinary team based at the University of Newcastle, Australia combines expertise in image-based dietary assessment methods and nutritional biomarkers with software engineering and machine learning.

 Dr Megan Rollo

 Dr Megan Rollo is Principal Investigator on the VISIDA project.
-Dr Rollo is a Postdoctoral Research Fellow and Senior Lecturer in Nutrition & Dietetics within the University of Newcastle’s School of Health Sciences and Priority Research Centre for Physical Activity and Nutrition.
+Dr Rollo is a Research Fellow and Senior Lecturer in Nutrition & Dietetics within the University of Newcastle’s School of Health Sciences and Priority Research Centre for Physical Activity and Nutrition.
 Her research focuses on the development and evaluation of dietary intake assessment methods, in particular image-based food records, and personalised behavioural nutrition interventions.
 Dr Rollo’s research has a strong inter-disciplinary focus with active collaborations in the areas of software engineering and computer science.

 A/Prof Tracy Burrows

 A/Professor Tracy Burrows is situated in the School of Health Sciences, at the University of Newcastle.
 She is a Brawn Research Fellow and a Fellow of the Dietitians Association of Australia.
 Her expertise is in the areas of the assessment of dietary intake and conducting high quality research trials.
 Burrows has developed a cohesive program of research on obesity over the lifespan from preschool through to adulthood, with particular focus on dietary assessment, dietary biomarkers /validation methods, obesity management and addictive eating.
 Burrows has more than 100 peer reviewed publications and contributed to National clinical Guidelines and Policy.